Abingdon Drama Club | Theatrics galore since 1944

 A combination of drama games, improvisation and scene work.
 A fun way to make new friends and start to learn the fundamentals of theatre and performance.

-This class focuses on building drama skills including voice, movement, action, objective, subtext and characterisation.
+The classes will focus on building drama skills including voice, movement, action, objective, subtext and characterisation.
 In-depth study of plays and playwrights supports learning, particularly for those enrolled in GCSE Drama.
-SPACES AVAILABLE!